Orfium/toolbox/documentation/docs/modules/Authentication/TopBar.md

 ## Overview

 TopBar is an essential tool for every Orfium application.
-Is a Component that is showing all of Orfium's products per organization and the user.
+It's a Component that shows all of Orfium's products per organization, as well as the current user.
-TopBar is based on the [Ictinus Component](https://ictinus.herokuapp.com/?path=/story/design-system-topnavbar--with-logo-placeholder) as the UI part and put all the logic here.
+The TopBar's UI is based on the [Ictinus Component](https://ictinus.herokuapp.com/?path=/story/design-system-topnavbar--with-logo-placeholder) and its logic has been put here.
-Also TopBar is part of the process of the Authentication that is why is under the Authentication module.
+Also, TopBar is part of the Authentication process, which is why it is under the Authentication module.

 ## Usage

-In order to use the `Authentication.TopBar` you only have to import if from the toolbox and add it to your Page component or App Wrapper.
+In order to use the `Authentication.TopBar` you only have to import it from the toolbox and add it to your Page component or App Wrapper.
 Keep in mind that `@orfium/ictinus` must be installed in your app.
-Follow these [steps](https://ictinus.herokuapp.com/?path=/story/guide-getting-started--page) before proceed
+Follow these [steps](https://ictinus.herokuapp.com/?path=/story/guide-getting-started--page) before proceeding.
-The only required field now is `logoIcon` compare to the [Ictinus Component](https://ictinus.herokuapp.com/?path=/story/design-system-topnavbar--with-logo-placeholder)
+The only required field is `logoIcon`, compared to the [Ictinus Component](https://ictinus.herokuapp.com/?path=/story/design-system-topnavbar--with-logo-placeholder)

 ```jsx
 ...